Postgraduate, leading to a Master of Letters (MLitt)

 The qualifications listed are indicative minimum requirements for entry.
 Some academic Schools will ask applicants to achieve significantly higher marks than the minimum.
 Obtaining the listed entry requirements will not guarantee you a place, as the University considers all aspects of every application including, where applicable, the writing sample, personal statement, and supporting documents.

-Full time: Wednesday 12 August 2020; Part-time: Saturday 30 November 2019 (for the next part-time course running 2020-2022).
+Wednesday 11 August 2021.
 However, applicants should apply as early as possible to be eligible for certain scholarships and for international visa purposes.

 - personal statement (500 words)